jasonhemann/21FA-CS3800/syllabus.md

 ## Purpose and Objectives

-In CS 3800 you will learn to understand formal treatments of the notions of computation, computability, computational power, and efficiency.
+Why do some tasks seem more difficult to compute than others?
+In CS 3800 you will learn to understand formal treatments of the notions of computation, computability, computational power, and efficiency that will give you the tools to answer this question.
 You will learn to understand both intuitively and formally simple models of computation.
 You will gain expertise with mathematical proofs and common proof techniques, and you will also come to understand the connections between these theoretical models and computational tasks in common programming languages.

-After this course you will know how to:
+After this course you will know how to think about:

-  1.
-  2.

-After this course you will
+  1. What's going to be an easy task, and what's going to be a complicated job?
+  2. How can we compose programs together?
+  3. As computers get more powerful, how much easier do various tasks (e.g. chess, password cracking) get?

+We call this course "theory", but the subject is imminently practical, and *about* the practice of computing.
+The early field of computer science carved these areas of computationally inspired mathematics out from the broader field as their own subject.

+Research in this field concerns how to recognize and classify difficult tasks, and what options we have when we are faced with a computationally difficult task.
+For instance, we could:

+  1. Perhaps, slightly change the problem statement to an easier problem.
+  2. Perhaps, satisfy ourselves with some "good enough" sub-optimal solution that's easier to solve.
+  3. Think broadly and be less pessimistic: if the problem is only really difficult in some worst-case scenarios but usually not so bad, we might just go with the solution we have.

 ## Contact

+I strongly recommend that for general questions that might benefit others, we communicate via [Piazza](###Piazza).
+A great regular way to reach out for help is via our [office hours]({{ site.baseurl }}/office-hours/).

 The best way to get in contact for personal, private (FERPA, etc) messages is via my email address [jhemann@northeastern.edu](mailto:jhemann@northeastern.edu).
 You should expect a response within 48 hours.
-You will find that I am faster with [Piazza]({{ site.baseurl }}/tech/) or our public forums.
-If I deem it even potentially useful to others, I will likely anonymize your letter, re-post it on Piazza, answer it there, and forward you the link.
+You will find that I am faster with [Piazza](###Piazza).
+In fact, if I deem it even potentially useful to others, I will (1) anonymize your letter, (2) post the question and answer on Piazza, and (3) forward you the link.

-A great regular way to reach out for help is via our [office hours]({{ site.baseurl }}/office-hours/).

-If in fact you're interested in PL research, logic, logic program, automated theorem proving or the like, please let me know on that too!
+If you're interested in PL research, logic, logic program, automated theorem proving or the like, please let me know on that too!
 [I'm excited to talk more about it all :-)](https://scholar.google.com/citations?user=SePR8OkAAAAJ)

 ## Required Texts